eceguneyyy/dsa210-project/README.md

 - Distribution Patterns:
 Both PM2.5 and mortality rate distributions were right-skewed.
 Most countries were in moderate ranges, but a few had very extreme values.

+## Limitations

+- This study is based on cross-sectional data from a single year, so it cannot show how air pollution and mortality change over time or establish causality.

+- Another limitation is the lack of demographic information such as age structure or healthcare access, which likely affects mortality rates and may explain some of the unexpected results.

+- Finally, the analysis uses overall mortality rather than pollution-specific causes of death, which limits how directly PM2.5 effects can be observed.

+## Findings

+This project analyzed the relationship between PM2.5 air pollution, income level, and mortality rates across 172 countries.

+One key finding is that PM2.5 and mortality showed a statistically significant but negative correlation.
+In other words, countries with higher pollution sometimes had lower mortality rates.
+This result was unexpected and suggests that PM2.5 alone does not explain mortality well.
+Factors such as population age structure and healthcare quality likely play a stronger role.

+Income level was a much clearer factor.
+Mortality rates differed significantly across income groups, with high-income countries having higher mortality rates.
+This is most likely due to older populations in wealthier countries rather than worse health conditions.

+On the other hand, PM2.5 levels were clearly higher in low-income countries.
+This supports the idea that economic development, environmental regulations, and access to clean technology strongly affect pollution exposure.

+Overall, the findings show that while air pollution is unevenly distributed across countries, mortality rates are influenced by a combination of socioeconomic and demographic factors rather than pollution levels alone.

+## Conclusion

+This project examined how air pollution and socioeconomic factors relate to mortality rates across countries using global data.

+The results show that income level plays a stronger role in explaining mortality differences than PM2.5 levels alone.
+While air pollution is clearly higher in low-income countries, mortality patterns are influenced by demographic and socioeconomic factors such as population age structure and healthcare conditions.

+Overall, the findings suggest that air pollution should be studied together with economic and demographic context rather than as an isolated factor.
+This project helped demonstrate how combining data from different sources and applying statistical analysis can reveal more nuanced patterns in global public health.